4d/docs/website/translated_docs/pt/Concepts/dt_object.md

 Pode criar dois tipos de objetos:

 - regular (non-shared) objects, using the `New object` command.
 These objects can be edited without any specific access control but cannot be shared between processes.
 - shared objects, using the `New shared object` command.
 These objects can be shared between processes, including preemptive threads.
-Access to these objects is controlled by `Use...End use` structures.
+Access to these objects is controlled by `Use...
+End use` structures.
 Para saber mais, consulte a seção [Objetos e coleções compartidos](Concepts/shared.md).

 ## Syntax basics